abarax/abarax.github.com/content/blog-update-clojure.md

 It is titled Hack and Heckle and the website is at (www.hackandheckle.com).
 Please check us out and have a listen, we need feedback and questions!
 We are also hoping to interview some local tech notables, so if you have any suggestions let us know.

-# I'm bootstrapping a start up! #
+# I'm bootstrapping a side project! #

-The final and certainly most significant thing that has begun to develop is my joining a start up.
+The final and certainly most significant thing that has begun to develop is the beginning of a side project.

 Currently I am the sole backend engineer and have been using and enjoying [Django](https://www.djangoproject.com) + the very cool [Django REST Framework](http://django-rest-framework.org/) deployed to [Amazon Web Services](aws.amazon.com) I have also been helping out in the frontend for which we are using [Ember.js](emberjs.com).
 Currently we arn't speaking about it in public as we are in full development but stay tuned as there may be more news to follow.
 I will at least attempt to chronicle my use of the technologies.